 Financial advisors always survey their clients’ risk tolerance.
 People have different levels of risk tolerance.
 Some of us are bolder, brasher and more confident than others.
 Some of us are timid and scared.
 People with vulnerabilities have reason to be concerned.
 Some people are just plain reckless.

 I consider myself fortunate to have been raised by parents who spoke about the evils of racial prejudice.
 I was rightfully appalled when I heard a racial comment spoken by a classmate in 1st grade.
-I was deeply affected by the assignation of Doctor Martin Luther King, Jr. at age eight, so much that I remember what it was like walking to school the following day.
+I was deeply affected by the assassination of Dr. Martin Luther King, Jr. when I was eight, so much that I remember what it was like walking to school the following day.

 I have never walked into a retail store knowing that someone, somewhere in that store, was watching me, suspicious of my every move.
-I have not driven my car in my own neighborhood conscious of the fact that eyes were following me from somewhere unseen, wondering what I am up to.
+I have not driven my car in my own neighborhood conscious of the fact that eyes were following me, wondering what I am up to.
 I have not been stopped multiple times in my life on a pretense, though I was doing nothing wrong.